 Which Cold Air Intake is Right for You?

 Air intake tubes are made from either plastic, resin (or carbon fiber), or metal – usually aluminum.
 Plastic intake tubes are typically quieter, while metal air intake tubes look flashier in various colors or finishes.
 Typically, metal intake tubes will tend to hold heat longer than plastic, even though aluminum by far dissipates heat far better than steel.

 Cold air intake systems come with oiled or dry air filters.
 Oiled filters are covered with a thin layer of oil to trap dirt.
 Dry filters rely on layers of cotton gauze or synthetic fabric, to keep out contaminants.
 Oiled air filters are reusable and long-lasting.

 You can drive close to 50,000 miles before an oiled air filter ever needs cleaning under normal road driving conditions.
 Cleaning is just a bath of warm soapy water and reapplication of oil.
-Dry filters don't require cleaning, but cannot be reused.
-You'll need to replace the filter after 15,000 to 30,000 miles or as the manufacturer suggests.
+Dry filters don’t require cleaning, but cannot be reused.
+You’ll need to replace the filter after 15,000 to 30,000 miles or as the manufacturer suggests.
 Read and follow recommendations on the package.
 Note – over-oiling of an oiled filter can lead to Mass Airflow sensor (MAF) failure, so it’s important to be careful when servicing an oiled filter.